ThoughtWorksInc/nemo/README.md

 Once you qualify, then:

 1. Send an e-mail to techops-support@thoughtworks.com from your ThoughtWorks e-mail account, requesting your GitHub username be included in the [ThoughtWorksInc](https://github.com/ThoughtWorksInc) organization on GitHub (don't forget to let them know your username).
-This is a simple process and it should take no more than a day. _It is very important that you are included as a member of the ThoughtWorksInc organization, and not just added to specific repositories_.
+This is a simple process and it should take no more than a day.
 2. As soon as you are a member of ThoughtWorksInc, then look for the [Nemo team](https://github.com/orgs/ThoughtWorksInc/teams/nemo) and ask any team member from the list to include you in the team.
-All team members are administrators, so they can add anyone. _It is very important that you are included as a member of the Nemo team, and not just added to specific repositories_.
+All team members are administrators, so they can add anyone.

+Pleae make sure that you have been included as a member of the [ThoughtWorksInc](https://github.com/ThoughtWorksInc) organization and then as a member of the [Nemo team](https://github.com/orgs/ThoughtWorksInc/teams/nemo).
+Once you have, then you will automatically have access to all existing repositories and new ones.
+If you are just manually added to specific repositories you are going to miss all the fun :D

 ## Project onboarding